William Windom (actor): Personal life

 Windom married Carol Keyser in New York City in August 1947.
 They worked together and he worked for her father selling insurance for three years.
 They divorced in December 1955.
 In 1958, he married actress Barbara Joyce.
 She was six years older than Windom.
 He soon moved to California for work.
 Windom said the marriage lasted three years, although the divorce was not finalized until 1963.
 A few weeks later, he married his third wife, Barbara Clare.
 She was the granddaughter of MGM's founder, Louis B. Mayer, and 11 years Windom's junior.
 He became stepfather to Barbara's two daughters.
 His first child, Rachel, was born in 1964.
 Windom and Barbara divorced in 1968.
 In October 1969, he married his fourth wife, Jacqulyn D. Hopkins, 19 years his junior.
-They had two daughters: Heather Juliet (1970) and Hope Teresa (1973).
+They had two daughters: Heather Juliet (b.
+1970) and Hope Teresa (b.
+1973).

 In 1974, Windom met Patricia (Fehrle) Tunder while shooting a TV movie; 12 years his junior, she was working for the production company at the time.
 Almost a year later, in July 1975, he filed for divorce from Jacqulyn.
 Windom married Patricia in 1975.
 In 1978, Windom welcomed his final child, a son named Rebel Russell.

 Windom was a tournament chess player, a sailor, a tennis player, and a life member of the United States Chess Federation.